alexsabr/AS_Booksynthetized/networking.md

 #### Ethics

+##### Net Neutrality
+- No blocking content
+- No slowing down connection
+  (for example if your customer uses another streaming service thant the one you promote)
+- No favoritism among packets
+- Transparency on any measure that would infringe one of the rules above

 ## Physical Layer

 Note : As I'm no electronical engineer, this part really does not interests me and I've felt free to oversee many pages about the physical Layer.

+### Magnetic bands
+A an LTO-7 magnetic band can carry 800 Go of data.
+A box of 60 by 60 by 60 centimeters can carry one thousand of those, giving 800 Terabytes of data.
+Such box can be sendby express mail in 24 hours anywhere in europe giving  a bitrate of almost 10 Gigabyte per second, if the destination is only a mile away you have now a bitrate of more than 200 Gigabyte per second.
+This, of course, provided that you read and write multiple tape at the same time, otherwise your chokepoint would be the R/W speed of those tapes, 300 megabyte/s.
+Never underestimate the bitrate of a semi-truck full of magnetic tapes.

+### twisted pair

+### coaxial cable

+### optical fiber

+### electromagnetic waves

+#### Radiowave

+#### Microwave

+#### Infrared

+#### light

 ## Link Layer